sandiegojs/vanilla-browser-workshop/index.md

 ![email error message](https://s3.amazonaws.com/f.cl.ly/items/3y1l2h0R2x1Q0S1r351B/Screen%20Shot%202016-01-17%20at%204.52.45%20PM.png?v=e72c1557)

-If you want to learn more about validations that are available for inputs, [MDN has a great article covering the details](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/Constraint_validation).
+If you want to learn more about validations that are available for inputs, [MDN has a great article covering the details][mdn-validations].

 ## Add submit event